girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 ---

+**  The information in this post is outdated.
+Please wait until I update this post.  **

 Optical switch (like the kind sold by Gateron and Keychron) depends on an IR LED (IR) and a phototransistor (PT) pair for operation.
 When switch is actuated, a plunger blocks the IR light from striking